 Lloyds was one the biggest perpetrators of the payment protection insurance (PPI) misselling saga, with the bank eventually forking out about £1.8 billion in refunds.
 Lloyds put the liability through its books in late 2019, which resulted in a Q3 drop in profits of 97%.
 On the flip side, the infamous PPI scandal is now behind the bank, at least in terms of financial liability.
 As such, Lloyds can once again focus its resources on profit.

-On top of targeting a pre-COV-19 price-point of 63p, an investment in Lloyds would also yield dividends.
-Paid out every three months, this will allow you to earn fixed-income.
+On top of targeting a pre-COV-19 price-point of 63p, an investment in Lloyds would also yield dividends, paid out every three months.

 About Lloyds Shares